KubaPro010/rpitx2/README.md

 # Hardware
 ![bpf](/doc/bpf-warning.png)
-###### note: you don't need it, i've been transmitting since summer 2023 without it, and no one knocked at my door, but your country laws can be stricter
+**note: you *probably* don't need it, i've been transmitting since summer 2023 without it, and no one knocked at my door, but your country laws can be stricter**

 | Raspberry Model      | Status  |
 | ---------------------|:-------:|